-e-RI Data access ICOS The basic rule is that the data does require access restrictions.
+ELIXIR Open access is provided to all publicly available data; and secure controlled access is provided to sensitive personal data.
+No login is required to access the publicly available data.
+ICOS The basic rule is that the data does require access restrictions.
 Some premium services however might be only available to people who have signed up for it.
 Also if a user wants to save previous searches, this is only possible when he/she has a profile.
 All data products are free.
 Final data products are available via the ICOS Carbon Portal.
 Other types/levels of data can be obtained via the Ecosystem Thematic Centres or from the PI of the observation stations.
 The Carbon Portal provides a single sign-on functionality.
 EPOS Login and password access with credentials from various providers.
 EPOS provides open access to 85 % of its data.
 Only a small amount of data is not open, either subject to an embargo period (6 months) or paid data.
 An AAAI mechanism (UNITY ) is planned to be used.
 LifewatchGreece Access control is used in the RI